-The number of coronavirus cases in Mid Sussex increased by 179 in the last 24 hours, official figures show.
+The number of coronavirus cases in Mid Sussex increased by 538 over the weekend, official figures show.

-A total of 19,515 people had been confirmed as testing positive for Covid-19 in Mid Sussex when the UK coronavirus daily dashboard was updated on November 25 (Thursday), up from 19,336 on Wednesday.
+A total of 18,966 people had been confirmed as testing positive for coronavirus in Mid Sussex when the UK coronavirus daily dashboard was updated on November 22 (Monday), up from 18,428 on Friday.

-However, there were no new coronavirus deaths recorded in the latest 24-hour period in Mid Sussex.
+However, there were no new coronavirus deaths recorded over the weekend in Mid Sussex.